manferlo81/gen-unit/README.md

 ### parse

 A convenient function to parse an input in one step.
+I will internally call `createParser` then will call the newly created parser.

 ```typescript
 function parse(input, options): number;